Chroberz – grave no 1Borough of Złota, Pińczów District, Świętokrzyskie Voivodship

 The eyewitness quoted previously, Władysław Sz., describes other events related to Jews: “I remember another event, although I haven’t personally seen it.
 The boys passed the information that someone is held in a field in Wielkopolskie.
 We ran there and on the ground between potato piles a young Jewish woman was lying with a child in her arms – an 8 or 9-year-old boy with curly hair.
 They were both dead.” (from the archive of Fundacja Zapomniane, the written statement by Władysław Sz., received on 29 October 2013.)

 It was probably Rajzla Goździńska and her son who were killed in Chroberz in 1943 (IPN Ki 53/5097, p.
 7).
 Rajzla escaped from the ghetto in Kielce and together with her son was hiding in a village near Chroberz.
 Rajzla’s sister, Jadwiga nee Praw, survived the war, married a Chroberz resident and died in early 2000s.
 She is buried on the parish cemetery in Chroberz.
-According to her statement given on 6 April 1970 in front of the District Commission for the Investigation of the Nazi Crimes in Kielce, Rajzla was murdered in February 1942 together with her 6-year-old son and a man from Pińczów called Naftaluk. (syng. akt Ds 34/69)
+According to her statement given on 6 April 1970 in front of the Regional Commission for the Examination of German Crimes in Kielce, Rajzla was murdered in February 1942 together with her 6-year-old son and a man from Pińczów called Naftaluk. (syng. akt Ds 34/69)

 The site of the grave has been marked with a symbolic wooden matzevah put up as a part of the “30 matzevahs in 30 days” project in September 2017 – its objective was to mark places of the Holocaust in southern and eastern Poland.
 The partner of the project was the American Matzevah Foundation.